Scenario 1

 Exercises: describe, lineage

-Look at real rows for one item across the affected stores.
-Read the expected per-store quantity off the data, not off a slide.
-Capture the over-counted and under-counted store identifiers - Step 5 checks they appear in the preview.
+Inspect real rows for one item across the affected stores.
+Capture the over-counted and under-counted store identifiers; Step 5 checks they appear in the preview.

 Create a dbt model named inventory_shipment_variance that lists every store where actual inventory for that item differs from the expected per-store quantity.
 Include store name, city or region, item name, actual inventory count, expected count, variance quantity, and a variance direction showing over-count or under-count.